 - Build a Gauss Rifle!: a ball bearing won't put a dent in Iron Man's armor, but setting a Gauss rifle in motion lets you investigate magnetic acceleration stages and initial velocity.

-- Rainbow Fire: there are plenty of pyrotechnics in Iron Man 2, and the defeated drones self-destruct with a bang.
+- Rainbow Fire Science Project: there are plenty of pyrotechnics in Iron Man 2, and the defeated drones self-destruct with a bang.
 Explore your own explosive displays by investigating what happens when different chemical compounds are burned.

 - Build Your Own Radon Detector: when your suit involves a radioactive core, keeping tabs on radiation levels is critical.
 You may not be wearing your own radioactive elements, but with a simple ionization chamber, you can detect low levels of radiation around you.